 Why adapt home recipes?

-- Ingredients: Expensive products that are fine at home, but eat into your profit
+- Ingredients: Premium products that work fine at home but destroy restaurant profit margins

 ⚠️ Note: